Internet Service Discounts for Seniors

 Learning Your Way Around the Internet

-For seniors who have no experience with the internet whatsoever, it is a good idea to choose a provider that offers training classes as part of their program, like Comcast Xfinity.
+For seniors who have no experience with the internet whatsoever, it is a good idea to choose a provider that offers training classes as part of their program, like Xfinity.
 This way, you can at least learn the basics of the internet and what not to do.

 While the internet can be a great way to enjoy yourself, there are also hidden dangers to be aware of.
 Scammers are prominent these days, so it is important to know how to protect yourself.
-You could also have an internet-savvy relative guide you through learning the basics.
+You could also have an internet-savvy family member guide you through learning the basics.
 Even something as simple as an email can be a hidden trap and you should know how to avoid and identify these things.